Tina O'Brien: Career

 In 2010, O'Brien starred in the sixth series of the BBC school drama Waterloo Road as Bex Fisher, the eldest daughter of the new headteacher Karen Fisher (Amanda Burton).
 In 2010, she also appeared in The Secret Diaries of Miss Anne Lister, in which she played the character of Miss Browne, a role which required her first on-screen lesbian kiss.
 Later in 2010, she appeared as a character in the new television drama Accused, written by Jimmy McGovern, as well as starring in the 2010 series of Strictly Come Dancing.
 Her partner was Jared Murillo, and she was unable to perform in the third week due to illness.
 O'Brien was eliminated in the fifth week of the competition after failing to impress the viewers with her Argentine Tango.
 She fell into the bottom two alongside Felicity Kendal, who was saved thanks to the public vote.

 From 4 December 2010 to 3 January 2011, O'Brien played the title character of Snow White in Manchester Opera House's 2010/2011 pantomime.
 Between 14 January and 13 February 2011, she participated in the 2011 Strictly Come Dancing Live Tour.

+O'Brien co-founded the drama school Drama MOB in Manchester in 2013 with Esther Morgan.
+One of the school's students, Owen Cooper, found fame in 2025 in the Netflix drama Adolescence.

 In October 2014, O'Brien announced that she would be reprising her role of Sarah Platt in Coronation Street in early 2015.
 The character returned on an episode broadcast on 30 March 2015.

 Personal life

+O'Brien used to do gymnastics until she was 10 years old.
+She gave it up in favour of acting as her family could not afford for her to do both.

 O'Brien is the godmother of Emily Walton, who played the original Bethany Platt, her on-screen daughter.

 O'Brien was in a relationship with Ryan Thomas from 2003 to 2009.
-They have one daughter, Scarlett, who is now playing Izzie Charles in the 2023 reboot of Waterloo Road.
+They have one daughter, Scarlett, born 26 October 2008, who is now playing Izzy Charles in the 2023 reboot of Waterloo Road.

-O’Brien married Adam Crofts on New Year's Eve 2018.
+O'Brien married Adam Crofts on New Year's Eve 2018.
 They have one son.
+In March 2025, it was revealed that the couple had split.